emilyyutschmidtling/project4/README.md

 **_About the Building of this App_**

-I expect this app will use MongoDB, Express, Angular, Node, Bootstrap, HTML, and CSS.
+I expect this app will use MongoDB, Express, Angular, Node, Google Maps Directions API, Bootstrap, HTML, and CSS.
 User authentication (if possible) would be via Passport.

-Currently, the app is envisioned with 3 models - Users, Addresses, and Trips.
+Currently, the app is envisioned with 3 models - User, Address, and Trip.

 ![alt text](https://github.com/eyschmidt1ing/project4/blob/master/planning/ERD_v1.jpg)